Vibrant Rhythms in the City: Gran Gala with Talentos Group Brings Colombian Folklore to London

 Gala Talentos Group – Colombia

-Grand Gala Talentos 2019, wanted precisely put all these elements together, and blended all in a form an artistic dancing journey best described as a cultural map of Colombia.
+The Grand Gala Talentos 2019 aimed to intricately weave together all these diverse elements, crafting an artistic dance journey that could be best described as a cultural map of Colombia.

-The event took place on the 14th December at the Bolivar Hall, a venue with a capacity of 140 people.
-The colourful event, which had completely full attendance, brought 22 folklore dances from all the regions of Colombia, a show where 20 avid dancers gave their whole heart and passion to present these colourful choreographies.
+The event unfolded on December 14th at the Bolivar Hall, a venue with a capacity of 140 people.
+The vibrant affair boasted a full house, featuring 22 folklore dances representing every region of Colombia.
+With 20 dedicated dancers pouring their hearts and passion into the performances, the stage came alive with colourful choreographies.

-Fredy Martinez, director of the group, designed this show from his bright imagination, where he tied up each dance with a theatrical representation, colloquially displaying the daily life of the people in these regions.
-Fredy and his crew of dancers were delighted to share their work with the community, and in this special evening event, they successfully spread joy with this good-humoured show at this time of cold Christmas.
+Fredy Martinez, the director of the group, conceptualised the show with his vivid imagination.
+He intricately linked each dance with a theatrical representation, offering a colloquial portrayal of the daily life of people in these diverse regions.
+Fredy, along with his team of dancers, was thrilled to showcase their work to the community.
+On this special evening, they successfully spread joy through this light-hearted performance during the festive Christmas season.

 DANCING JOURNEY THROUGH COLOMBIA